demiurg906/kotlin-contracts-samples/README.md

 ## Actual restrictions

-Contextual contracts is a prototype and it contains some restrictions (that not described in wiki):
+Contextual contracts is a prototype and it contains some restrictions (they are not described in wiki):

 #### Generics